 [Editor’s note: this is another in a series of blog posts discussing how specific ABA Model Prof. Conduct Rules (RPC) that all lawyers must follow impacts how lawyers can and cannot bill clients.]

 If you read my first blog piece in this series, you will recall that I noted ABA Ethics Committee Formal Opn.
 93-379 (1993) on Billing for Professional Fees, Costs, Disbursements, and Other Expenses stated that several Rules of Professional Conduct affect how lawyers ethically can bill for their services.
-The Opinion specifically mentions RPC 1.1, 1.4, 1.5, 3.2, and 7.1 but notes that other Rules may also be implicated.

-On of the other RPC that could impact how a lawyer bills a client is RPC 1.3 Dilligence.
+One of the other RPC that could impact how a lawyer bills a client is RPC 1.3 Dilligence.
 This RPC provides that “a lawyer shall act with reasonable diligence and promptness in representing a client.”
 I had originally decided to skip over RPC 1.3 as I consider it more of a litigation management issue such as when a lawyer is slow to take necessary action or misses a SOL or filing deadline.
 But a colleague recently reviewed a bill where an issue of diligence was raised in a billing entry.